 So much of this article was drawn from my knowledge gained by reading many books on the subject.

 Some of my favorites are: “I’m With The Band” by Pamela Des Barres, “Laurel Canyon: The Inside Story of Rock and Roll’s Legendary Neighborhood” by Michael Walker, “No One Here Gets Out Alive” by Jerry Jopkins and Danny Sugerman, “Freak Out!
 My Life With Frank Zappa” by Pauline Butcher, and “Wild Tales: A Rock & Roll Life” by Graham Nash.

-Listen to the Full Playlist on Spotify
+Full Playlist on Spotify

 The Spotify playlist includes this full list, plus a lot of extras that I cut out of the article for fear of going on forever and my fingers falling off from typing.